IAmJonoBo/Emperator/docs/reference/contract-spec.md

 ```

 - Place ignore annotations on the minimal scope (line, block, or file).
 Emperator will record the exemption in reports.
-- Exemptions without `justification` or `expires` are rejected when `emperor check --strict --enforce-expiry` runs.
+- Exemptions without `justification` or `expires` are rejected when `emperator check --strict --enforce-expiry` runs.
 - Track long-lived waivers in `contract/exemptions.yaml`:

 ```yaml